jtr13/EDAV/docs/05-boxplot.md

 <img src="05-boxplot_files/figure-html/flip-boxplot-1.png" width="672" />

+### NOT for categorical data
-*   **NOT for categorical data**: Boxplots are great, but they do NOT work with categorical data.
+Boxplots are great, but they do NOT work with categorical data.
 Make sure your variable is continuous before using boxplots.
 Here's an example of what *not* to do:

 ```r
 library(likert) # data